 Zhejiang province has a climate of frequent rainfall and high humidity in summer; it is suitable for growing tea trees.
 The province has abundant rainfall (1,500 millimeters annually) and warm weather (average annual temperature of 16 degrees centigrade), which are very suitable for growing tea trees.

 The area of tea gardens in the province is about 40,000 hectares, while the annual output is nearly 300,000 tons.
 Black teas account for 90 percent while green teas only account for 10 percent.
-Zhejiang produces mainly black teas such as Haiwan Chunmee (Ocean Fair Spring), Meijiawu and Wenshan Baozhong (the most famous tea in China), which is a premium long-leaf tea that is produced in the southern part of the province.
-And Quzhou Huoshao Cha, a black tea with strong floral aroma, has been listed as one of China's top ten teas.
+Zhejiang produces mainly black teas such as Haiwan Chunmee (Ocean Fair Spring), Meijiawu, and Wenshan Baozhong (the most famous tea in China), which is a premium long-leaf tea that is produced in the southern part of the province.
+And Quzhou Huoshao Cha, a black tea with a strong floral aroma, has been listed as one of China’s top ten teas.